UnamSanctam/UnamWebPanel/README.md

 If you use something other than Apache or IIS to host the web panel then you should check if your database file is exposed to the internet, you can check it by visting the URL `http://yourwebsite.com/unamwebpanel.db` (replace yourwebsite.com with your URL or IP), if it says forbidden or doesn't display anything then your database is secured.

+### For local testing

+If you simply want to set up a local web panel for testing then here are some simple steps to do so.
+1. Download XAMPP and install it
+2. Extract the UnamWebPanel files into `C:\xampp\htdocs` (or wherever you installed it)
+3. Open the XAMPP Control Panel and press the "Start" button next to "Apache"
+4. Browse to http://localhost/ and you should be able to login (default password `UnamSanctam`) and view the web panel

+Then if you want any local miners on your computer to connect to it then enter http://localhost/api/endpoint.php into the "API Endpoint URL" of the miners in the miner builder.

 ## Wiki

 You can find the wiki [here](https://github.com/UnamSanctam/SilentCryptoMiner/wiki) or at the top of the page.
 (In progress)